 - 1. The first set of Co-Chairs will have the opportunity to continue to serve if re-elected for a period of 12 months. - 2.
 The subsequent term of the position of Co-Chair will be 12 months in duration. - 3.
 The individuals holding the position of Co-Chair must be a voting member of the SCGE Steering Committee. - 4.
-The Co-Chairs must be Principal Investigators of one of the Technologies and Assays for Therapeutic Genome Editing INDs (U01), IND-enabling Studies of Somatic Genome Editing Therapeutic Leads (U19), or Platform Clinical Trials of Genome Editors in Multiple Diseases (UG3/UH3); the Principal Investigator of the SCGE TCDC may not serve as a Co-Chair. - 5.
-The Steering Committee Co-Chairs will be responsible for oversight of the SCGE program Steering Committee.
+The Co-Chairs must be Principal Investigators of one of the Technologies and Assays for Therapeutic Genome Editing INDs (U01), IND-enabling Studies of Somatic Genome Editing Therapeutic Leads (U19), Platform Clinical Trials of Genome Editors in Multiple Diseases (UG3/UH3), or IND-enabling Studies for Platform Clinical Trials of Genome

+Editing in Multiple Diseases (U01); the Principal Investigator of the SCGE TCDC may not serve as a Co-Chair.

+- 5. The Steering Committee Co-Chairs will be responsible for oversight of the SCGE program Steering Committee.
 Responsibilities of this role include, but are not limited to: - a.
 Draft the agenda for the monthly Steering Committee meetings (in-person and teleconference). - b.
 Oversee the SCGE Coordinating Committee (for more information see below). - c.
 Assist in finalizing program governance documents developed by the SCGE Steering Committee. - d.
 Keep track of key Steering Committee decisions and outcomes.